-- 2.1 Suppliers should commit to sustainability through the efficient use of resources. - 2.2 Suppliers must strictly conform to all applicable environmental laws, which include health, safety and occupational laws. - 2.3 Suppliers must make certain that they have safe and proper management of waste, air emissions and wastewater discharges systems in their production procedure.
-Moreover, the systems must go through a regular assessment. - 2.4 Suppliers must provide a healthy and safety workplace, including the furnishing of appropriate personal protective equipment for their employees.
+- 2.1 The Suppliers should commit to sustainability through the efficient use of resources including reducing energy consumption, supporting alternative energy or an effective resource management plan. - 2.2 The Suppliers must strictly conform to all applicable environmental laws, which include health, safety and occupational laws.

+- 2.3 The Suppliers must make certain that they have safe and proper management of waste, air emissions and wastewater discharges systems in their production procedure in order to reduce the greenhouse gas emission of their own operation, utility sources and supply chain.
+Moreover, the systems must go through a regular assessment. - 2.4 The Suppliers should aim to effectively protect and preserve the biodiversity and ecosystem services including no gross deforestation. - 2.5 The Suppliers must provide a healthy and safety workplace, including the furnishing of appropriate personal protective equipment for their employees.